-Uninhabited houses also don’t age very well.
-Typically, uninhabited or vacant houses have the power other utilities shut off.
+Uninhabited houses don’t age very well.
+Typically, uninhabited or vacant houses have the power and other utilities shut off.
 Without central air conditioning or heat, moisture can penetrate through walls and wood, mold can grow rapidly, or a myriad of other things can go wrong when a house is vacant.

 The easiest way to decide which option is best for you is to consider the overall condition of the property.
 If the house is in move-in ready condition, then a real estate broker is likely your best option.
 At Ittenbach Capital, we have our own brokerage firm that will be happy to list your property for you.
-If your house is in serious need of some TLC, has major house defects like foundation problems, or has mold or in serious need of a facelift, then the best option for you will be working with a real estate investor like Ittenbach Capital, LLC.
+If your house is in serious need of some TLC, has major house defects like foundation problems, or mold or perhaps it could use a facelift, then the best option for you will be working with a real estate investor like Ittenbach Capital, LLC.
 Real estate investors are used to working with these types of houses and have the knowledge, expertise, and resources to rehab the property and resell it on the open market.